-Every summer day with decent or better conditions, Capt.
+Every nice day with decent or better conditions, Capt.
 Theophile Bourgeois flies a seaplane from his palatial lodge on the Barataria Waterway in Lafitte to the barrier islands that rim Louisiana’s coast.
 His goal is to find speckled trout as long as a man’s leg that can’t resist topwater plugs.

 But Bourgeois admits he’s dreamed about walking one of the beaches and stumbling upon something valuable, like old Spanish bullion, that has washed up on the beach.

 On Friday, he nearly tripped over somebody’s treasure.